July Shipping Updates for Shipping from China to the US, China to EU and UK

 How can Forceget help?

-Forceget is a top choice as an Amazon logistics service provider because it is a focused Amazon Freight Forwarder.
+Forceget is a top choice as an Amazon logistics service provider because it is a focused Amazon FBA logistics.
 We offer a broad variety of services for Amazon FBA sellers, with a network of warehouses both in the East and West Coasts of US, Canada and in China.
 Warehousing, full container load (FCL), less than container load (LCL), air and door-to-door transportation to fulfillment facilities are all included.

 We also have a digital platform, where our customers can easily manage their inventory levels since they can track the exact location of each shipment.